gregorwolf/SAP-NPM-API-collection/apis/hdi/README.md

 ## General things

+Note : @sap/hana-client must be installed by yourself.
+Version 2.7.x is currently supported by @sap/hdi 4.0.1.
+To install the latest @sap/hana-client simply run `npm install @sap/hana-client`.

 Assuming that your **npm registry** is correctly configured and has access to SAP packages, simply running `npm install --save @sap/hdi` will install the package and add it as a dependency to your **package.json**.

 We recommend using version 2.0.0 or higher. >=2.0.0 of the API brings access to the Container Group API, major refactoring of the HDI and Container API into separate components and lots of pre-defined classes to make working with the API easier.